Urbanization: Food waste

-Rapid growth of communities create new challenges in the developed world and one such challenge is an increase in food waste also known as urban food waste.
+Rapid growth of communities creates new challenges in the developed world and one such challenge is an increase in food waste also known as urban food waste.
 Food waste is the disposal of food products that can no longer be used due to unused products, expiration, or spoilage.
 The increase of food waste can raise environmental concerns such as increase production of methane gases and attraction of disease vectors.
 Landfills are the third leading cause of the release of methane, causing a concern on its impact to our ozone and on the health of individuals.
 Accumulation of food waste causes increased fermentation, which increases the risk of rodent and bug migration.
 An increase in migration of disease vectors creates greater potential of disease spreading to humans.

 Waste management systems vary on all scales from global to local and can also be influenced by lifestyle.
 Waste management was not a primary concern until after the Industrial Revolution.
 As urban areas continued to grow along with the human population, proper management of solid waste became an apparent concern.
 To address these concerns, local governments sought solutions with the lowest economic impacts which meant implementing technical solutions at the very last stage of the process.
 Current waste management reflects these economically motivated solutions, such as incineration or unregulated landfills.
 Yet, a growing increase for addressing other areas of life cycle consumption has occurred from initial stage reduction to heat recovery and recycling of materials.
-For example, concerns for mass consumption and fast fashion have moved to the forefront of the urban consumers’ priorities.
+For example, concerns for mass consumption and fast fashion have moved to the forefront of the urban consumers' priorities.
 Aside from environmental concerns (e.g. climate change effects), other urban concerns for waste management are public health and land access.

 Habitat fragmentation

 Urbanization can have a large effect on biodiversity by causing a division of habitats and thereby alienation of species, a process known as habitat fragmentation.
-Habitat fragmentation does not destroy the habitat, as seen in habitat loss, but rather breaks it apart with things like roads and railways This change may affect a species ability to sustain life by separating it from the environment in which it is able to easily access food, and find areas that they may hide from predation With proper planning and management, fragmentation can be avoided by adding corridors that aid in the connection of areas and allow for easier movement around urbanized regions.
+Habitat fragmentation does not destroy the habitat, as seen in habitat loss, but rather breaks it apart with things like roads and railways.
+This change may affect a species ability to sustain life by separating it from the environment in which it is able to easily access food, and find areas that they may hide from predation.
+With proper planning and management, fragmentation can be avoided by adding corridors that aid in the connection of areas and allow for easier movement around urbanized regions.